2003 World Snooker Championship: Final

 The final was held on 4 and 5 May between Ken Doherty and Mark Williams as a best-of-35 frames match.
 The final was officiated by the Netherlands' Jan Verhaas, the youngest referee at a world final.
 Williams took an early lead in the final, leading at 6–2 after the first session, and extended the lead to 10–2 in the second session.
 Doherty won three of the remaining four frames in the session to leave Williams with an 11–5 lead overnight.
 On the resumption in the third session, Doherty won six frames in-a-row to tie the match at 11–11.
 The pair shared the next six frames with the scores tied at 14–14, before Williams won the next two frames to lead 16–14.
 Doherty won the next two, before Williams won frame 33 and then frame 34 with a break of 77 to win the match 18–16.

 The win was Williams' second world championship, having won the title in 2000.
 In winning the event, Williams completed the Triple Crown, having also won the UK Championship and Masters in the season.
 He was only the third player to win these three events in a single season and is the most recent player to have achieved this.
 The win allowed Williams to become world number one again, the first player to regain the position under the current ranking system and only the second overall after Ray Reardon.
-Williams had only lost 19 frames through the first four rounds, winning 52.
-With three of his matches going to a deciding frame, Doherty played 132 frames in the tournament, a record for the modern era, with only his quarter final win over Higgins having been decided by more than two frames.
+Williams had only lost 19 frames through the first four rounds, winning 53.
+With three of his matches going to a deciding frame, Doherty played 132 out of a possible 137 frames in the tournament, a record for the modern era, with only his quarter final win over Higgins having been decided by more than two frames.